- Colour spaces are part of colour management, particularly when working with colour in a digital environment.

 - Establishing a set of inter-related colour swatches

 - Giving each swatch a name or code

 - Calibrating a paint machine (or other types of equipment) to accurately reproduce the colour of each swatch.

 - When an artist chooses a limited number of oil paints to add to their palette they establish a colour space within which they plan to work.

-- Digital colour spaces are often used to define the range of colours that can be produced by a particular device (eg. printer or projector) or file type (eg. JPEG file).
+- Digital colour spaces are used to define the range (gamut) of colours to be output to digital screens and printers.

 About the Adobe RGB colour space